 Ctra.
 Federal Cancun–Playa del Carmen Km.
 298, Solidaridad, Quintana Roo

-The second resort to open in the expansive Mayakoba complex, the Rosewood is a chic hideaway with a unique layout that's great if you want more than the usual beach scenery.
+One of several opulent resorts in the expansive Mayakoba complex, the Rosewood is a chic hideaway with a unique layout that's great if you want more than the usual beach scenery.
 It's also a welcome addition to the area as a top–end child–friendly property.

 The Riviera Maya's Mayakoba is a vast project built around a protected swath of mangroves that line Mexico's Caribbean coast.
-Fairmont Mayakoba was the first property to open here, in mid–2006, and Rosewood Mayakoba, opened in the last days of 2007, sets the bar a bit higher in terms of intimacy, luxury and creative architecture.
+Fairmont Mayakoba was the first property to open here, in mid–2006, and Rosewood Mayakoba, opened in the last days of 2007, sets the bar a bit higher in terms of intimacy, luxury, and creative architecture.

-As with the Fairmont, the Rosewood's layout is determined by the mangroves.
+As with the other neighboring resorts, the Rosewood's layout is determined by the mangroves.
 The resort has two very different sections.
-Far back from the sea, in low scrub jungle are the majority of the 128 suites, as well as the main restaurant (helmed by an inventive chef from Barcelona), a lounge with a raw bar and "tequila library," the spa, and two pools.
+Far back from the sea, in low scrub jungle are the majority of the 130 suites, as well as the main restaurant (helmed by an inventive chef from Barcelona), a lounge with a raw bar and "tequila library," the spa, and two pools.
 This area is cut through with canals, the water so crystal–clear you can see fish and craggy limestone formations in the bottom.
 Past the dense buffer of greenery, the beach––with a casual restaurant, a mid–size infinity pool and a smaller cluster of suites––is accessible either by electric boat or golf cart.
 The half–mile walk isn't one you'd relish in the midday sun.
 With the social heart of the resort so far inland, the beach can feel a little isolated––though it's great if you want privacy or romance.

 In any case, Rosewood's Madrid–based architects assumed guests would be spending most of their time in their suites.
 Even the "standard lagoon" layout, one half of a duplex building that's all arcs and angles, is 800 square feet, with two showers (one outdoors), a tub, a plunge pool, a rooftop deck and a private boat dock.
 The next category higher, the deluxe lagoon suites have separate living and sleeping areas, but the bedrooms feel a bit cramped and don't have their own ceiling fan.